 The University credit by examination program is designed to recognize superior learning experiences and translate that experience into college credit.
 It helps a student gain recognition for what the student knows and can do irrespective of how, where, and when the knowledge was obtained.
 Credit may be earned through any one of five programs.

-USI will grant credit for College Board Advanced Placement (AP) Examinations.
+USI will grant credit for eligible Advanced Placement (AP) examinations.
 Download information regarding AP exams, the minimum score required to receive credit at USI, and the courses/credit hours to be awarded.
 An official score report must be submitted directly from The College Board to USI.

 There are several departmental exams through which students can be awarded credit, provided the student demonstrates a level of proficiency satisfactory to the department involved.
 In order to be eligible for a departmental exam, the student must be in good standing and regularly enrolled at the University as a degree candidate.
 A department may adopt either a standardized examination available to the department from outside the University or may develop the appropriate exam for the subject area.
 Departmental exams may be written, oral, or both.
 A fee of $25 is required in advance of taking each examination.
 No refund is given if the student fails to qualify for credit.
 For further information about departmental examinations, contact the department involved.

 To earn world languages departmental credit if advanced placement is recommended, students must earn a grade of "B" or better in the USI world language course into which they have been placed (ARAB, CHIN, FREN, GERM, JPN, LATN, or SPAN).
 After completing the course with a "B" or better, the student must visit the World Languages and Cultures department to initiate the Departmental Exam Credit form.
 A flat fee of $25 is required.